babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.BarCode.md

 **Images:** EMF, SVG

 ## Generate Code128 Barcode in PNG Format
-You can execute below code snippet to see how Aspose.BarCode API works for you.
+You can execute below code snippet to see how Aspose.BarCode API works in your development environment.
 You may also check the [GitHub Repository](https://github.com/aspose-barcode/Aspose.Barcode-for-C) for other common usage scenarios.

 ```c++
 // instantiate barcode object and set CodeText & Barcode Symbology
 System::SharedPtr<BarcodeGenerator> generator = System::MakeObject<BarcodeGenerator>(EncodeTypes::Code128, u"1234");